 In the case of manual distracted driving, these are the distractions that take the motorist’s hands off of the steering wheel.
 For instance, if you’re holding a beverage or food while you drive, that would constitute a manual distraction.

 According to the National Safety Council (NSC), approximately 26 percent of all car crashes involve cell phone usage.

 From applying makeup behind the wheel to simply taking your eyes off the road because you’re lost or see an accident on the other side of the highway, it only takes a few seconds of distraction to cause a potentially catastrophic crash.

 Did you know that there is an actual scientific explanation behind the activities that frequently cause distracted driving?
 Here’s the lowdown —

 - One of the reasons it’s so difficult to put down your electronic device while driving is because smartphones naturally stimulate addictive qualities.

-- The human brain responds to phone alerts, which make sit more difficult to hold off on checking your phone will driving.
+- The human brain responds to phone alerts, which make sit more difficult to hold off on checking your phone while driving.

 - Getting a text, email, or social media post on your mobile device heightens the supply of dopamine to the brain, a chemical that among other things, would cause a compulsion to check your phone.

 A recent study released by the Insurance Information Institute (III) revealed that there were 2,935 fatal crashes involving distracted driving in 2017 alone, comprising a staggering nine percent of all fatal crashes in the country that year.